KCL-BMEIS/OOP/week2B.md

 --

 .explain-bottom[
-Have a go at implementing code to do this
+Exercise: implement code to do this
 ]